JuliaGehrlein/7stats/README.md

 The file `FC_analysis_nsi_eeonly_12t12e_nomarg_newpull.py`
 demonstrates the calculation of the test statistic using 144 bins, asymmetric pull terms to obtain a PDF of TS.
 The example is for only non-zero eps_ee^V, however it can be trivially applied to other cases as well.

-The file `hh` demonstrates the Monte Carlo simulation which is used to calculate the p value.
+The file `analysis_code_pval_sm_12t12e.py` demonstrates the Monte Carlo simulation which is used to calculate the p value of the SM using 144 bins.
+The change to a different bin configuration is trivial.

-`analysis_code_pval.py` contains the function to calculate the p value.
-It uses the output data file from the scan code as well as the one from the MC simulation.

 ## Results